Architect, Researcher & Educator

 Steve has worked within education for 15 years.
 Having formerly taught at secondary, college and university level, he received the James Dyson Foundation teacher of the year award, for his influence and contribution to the modernisation of Design and Technology education.
 Steve co-founded a disruptive educator movement, Teach Design, and later led various initiatives across the UK, including nationwide digital design programmes for Autodesk, and London based STEM programmes for the Department for Education and the Mayor for London.

 Associate Professor of Practice in Political Science, NYU Shanghai

-Almaz Zelleke is Associate Professor of Practice in Political Science at NYU Shanghai.
+Almaz Zelleke is a leading academic author on a variety of subjects related to the cutting edge of political theory and public poliucy Associate Professor of Practice in Political Science at NYU Shanghai.
 Her academic interests are in political theory and public policy, feminist political theory, and comparative political economy.
 Her articles on basic income, distributive justice, welfare policy, and feminist political theory have been published in Political Quarterly, Basic Income Studies, Journal of Sociology and Social Welfare, Policy and Politics, Review of Social Economy, and Journal of Socio-Economics.

 Founder, Exploration Architecture

 Michael Pawlyn established Exploration Architecture in 2007 to focus on designing high performance buildings and solutions for the circular economy.
 The company has developed a ground-breaking office project, an ultra-low energy data centre, a zero waste textiles factory, and progressive solutions for green cities.

 Founder of Materiom & Associate Professor of the Circular Economy